Squabe517/uniqueWordFinder/README.md

-# uniqueWordFinder
+# Unique Word finder
-Find unique words in a text document
+This application finds unique words when given a text document.
+To use, just drop a text file in src/files